Bits of Health

 - companies that have/have had a co-creation project with a university hospital in 2016-2018

 - companies in the Turku and Oulu YSI projects (University Hospitals as Innovation Platforms), as well as

 - companies furthering the needs of the Innovation Hub in the Health Village (in Finnish).

-The pilot aims to create an operational model, in which needs and ideas are developed into high-quality business projects for Business Finland that are eligible for funding, and from there can also be developed into innovations.
-The pilot companies receive support in the form of business counselling from the Oulu Business School, training in accordance with the NABC (need, approach, benefit, competition) model, and a connection to the Clinical Entrepreneur programme of NHS England.
-They will also have an opportunity for co-creation or piloting with selected university hospitals in accordance with a separate agreement.
+The pilot aimed to create an operational model, in which needs and ideas are developed into high-quality business projects for Business Finland that are eligible for funding, and from there can also be developed into innovations.
+The pilot companies received support in the form of business counselling from the Oulu Business School, training in accordance with the NABC (need, approach, benefit, competition) model, and a connection to the Clinical Entrepreneur programme of NHS England.
+They had also an opportunity for co-creation or piloting with selected university hospitals in accordance with a separate agreement.

-Clinical Entrepreneur Finland works in cooperation with the HUS startup event Findery and the Findery Finland event, which tours the university hospitals.
-At these events, especially the startups that wish to cooperate with the employees/clinics of a university hospital can present themselves.
-As for university hospital professionals, they can find a partner company for their idea at the events.
+Clinical Entrepreneur Finland worked in cooperation with the HUS startup event Findery and the Findery Finland event, which tours the university hospitals.
+At these events, especially the startups that wish to cooperate with the employees/clinics of a university hospital could present themselves.
+As for university hospital professionals, they could find a partner company for their idea at the events.

 +358 (0)50 5577 880